casualsnek/onthespot/README.md

 Time to wait before retrying in case download fails due to Recoverable issues like network errors

 ### 6. Download end skip (Bytes)
-Sometimes, last few bytes cannot be downloaded from spotify which causes 'PD Error' to show up and causes downloads to fail constantly, this sets up the number of bytes to skip downloading if this happens.
+Sometimes, last few bytes cannot be downloaded which causes 'PD Error' to show up and causes downloads to fail constantly, this sets up the number of bytes to skip downloading if this happens.
 The value might change but the current working vaue is '167' bytes.
 If you get 'Decode errors' or Incomplete song downloads try setting it to 0

 ### 7. Force Artist/Album dir for track/playlist items